 Since 2001, Adelaide Speech Pathology Services has strived to help children and adults with spoken and written communication difficulties reach their potential.

-Our experienced, passionate team of speech-language pathologists provide expert services in a friendly, relaxed environment.
-We specialise in the assessment, diagnosis and treatment of a variety of communication issues including literacy, speech and language difficulties.
-Our clinicians have a special interest in research-based remediation of reading difficulties in children, adolescents and adults.
+Our experienced, passionate team of speech-language pathologists provide services in a friendly, relaxed environment.
+We assess, diagnose and treat a variety of communication issues including literacy, speech and language difficulties.
+Our clinicians have a particular interest in research-based remediation of reading difficulties in children, adolescents and adults.
 We also have a special interest in providing accent reduction services.
 Our training and professional development workshops cover a range of topics for teachers and parents both on-site and in our training room at our clinic in Wayville, Adelaide, South Australia.

 Helping children and adults with spoken and written communication difficulties reach their potential since 2001